-Big Data refers to a large volume of data characterized by greater variety in greatly increasing volumes and ever-growing velocity.
-These three characters are known as three Vs of Big Data.
-The traditional data processors are unable to process this data because of its sheer size.
-However, the unique feature of Big Data analytic tools is that they can “mine” such huge data to address the problems of the business in ways that was not possible with traditional data processing software.
+The traditional data processors are unable to process this data of this size.
+But, the unique feature of Big-Data analytic tools is that they can “mine” such huge data.
+This helps to address the problems of the business in ways other than normal.
+This was not possible with traditional data processing software.

-Variety: This refers to different types of data, which are encountered in current digitized world.
-Traditionally, data was available in a neatly arranged relational database but big data handles new types of unstructured data types.
-Partially structured and unstructured data such as text, video and audio need additional preprocessing in order to evaluate, support metadata and derive meaning.
+Variety: This refers to different types of data, which we encounter in the digitised world.
+Earlier data was available in an arranged relational database format.
+But, this handles the new types of unstructured data types in a different format.
+Some of the data such as text, video and audio is unstructured data.
+These need more preprocessing.
+This is more to test, check and derive meaning.

-Big data is helping a host of business activities from customer feedback to optimization of several key factors.
-Some of the popular use cases of big data are:
+It helps a host of business activities from customer feedback to optimisation of several key factors.
+Some of the popular use cases are:

-Many companies use Big Data analytic for anticipation of customer demand for their different products much earlier than their actual demand shows and thus help them to optimize their product mix and thus their profit margins.
+Many companies use Data analytics for anticipation of customer demand.
+They use them to identify demand for their different products earlier than actual.
+This help them to optimise their product mix and thus their profit margins.

-it is impossible to predict machine failure only by analyzing structured data such as machine age and running hours, because causes of machine failure are also embedded in factors such as sensor data, temperature and energy consumption.
-If these factors are analyzed, it is possible to take up preventive maintenance and save on reduced down time and spares costs.
+It is impossible to predict machine failure only by analysing structured data.
+Some of the key values are machine age and running hours.
+That is because, the causes of machine failure are also embedded in various factors.
+These range from sensor data, temperature to energy consumption.
+Using these factors , it is possible to take up preventive maintenance.
+And, thereby save on reduced down time and spares costs.

-As the customers are connected with the businesses in many digital transactions (including on Social Media Networks), the data generated can be used to evaluate this huge data and pinpoint at the specific issues that either enhance the customer experience or degrade it.
-The knowledge thus gained and followed by actions, helps to maximize the value offered to the customers.
+The customers nowadays engage with the businesses in many digital transactions.
+These include Social Media Networks.
+The resulting data generated can help pinpoint specific issues.
+One of the key examples is whether they enhance or degrade the customer experience.
+The knowledge thus gained helps to maximise the value offered to the customers.

-The digital world has thrown new challenges on the front of fraud affecting business organizations.
-A business may be in high risk of being defrauded by even expert teams.
-Big Data analytics are used to detect patterns in the data indicating such frauds.
+The digital world has thrown new challenges on the front of fraud affecting business organisations.
+A business may be in high risk of fraud by even expert teams.
+Big Data analytics helps to detect patterns in the data indicating such frauds.